UCF/Query-Terms-by-Post-Type/README.txt

 == Description ==

 By default, when querying taxonomy terms throughout WordPress (e.g. via `get_terms()`), terms assigned to _all_ post types the taxonomy is registered on are returned.
 For instance, if your site has the taxonomy "genre" available on the post types "book" and "magazine", and you want to retrieve a list of genres assigned to _just_ magazines, you'd have to first retrieve all magazine IDs, and then perform a `wp_get_object_terms()` call, passing in the retrieved magazine IDs.
-[This WordPress Stack Exchange question](https://wordpress.stackexchange.com/questions/57444/get-terms-by-custom-post-type) explains the issue well.
+[This WordPress Stack Exchange question](https://wordpress.stackexchange.com/questions/57444/get-terms-by-custom-post-type) explains the issue well; also see [this WordPress core trac ticket](https://core.trac.wordpress.org/ticket/18106).

-This plugin adds support for a `post_types` argument for `WP_Term_Query->get_terms()`/`get_terms()` and a GET param on REST endpoints for taxonomies registered with `show_in_rest` enabled.
+This plugin adds support for a `post_types` argument for `WP_Term_Query->get_terms()`/`get_terms()` and a GET param on REST endpoints for taxonomies registered with [`show_in_rest` enabled](https://developer.wordpress.org/reference/functions/register_taxonomy/#parameters).

 == Installation/setup ==